 Forty-two percent (42%) of voters nationwide now believe President Trump should be impeached and removed from office.
 The latest ScottRasmussen.com poll found that 44% disagree and 14% are not sure.

-Still, just 25% believe the president even somewhat likely to be impeached and removed from office.
-Only 9% think it’s Very Likely.
+Twenty percent (20%) believe it is at least somewhat likely the president will be impeached and removed from office.
+Just 9% consider it Very Likely.

-Thirty-eight percent (38%) of voters now believe the president is guilty of treason, up four points from a week ago.
-That total now includes 66% of Democrats.
-Only 11% of Republicans agree, along with 34% of Independent voters.
+Thirty-eight percent (38%) of voters now believe the president is guilty of treason, a total that includes 64% of Democrats.
+Sixteen percent (16%) of Republicans agree, along with 31% of Independent voters.